 When we speak about European art, we also need to talk about Japanese art’s influence on European and Western art.
 Many artists have been influenced by Japanese art.

 The term Japonisme is about the influence of Japanese art on European culture and arts.
-Most notably, the influence Japanese woodblock prints had on the Impression art movement.
-Many of the prominent artists from the Impressionism art movement were inspired by the Japanese Ukiyo-e woodblock print artists.
+Most notably, Japanese woodblock prints influenced the Impression art movement.
+The Japanese Ukiyo-e woodblock print artists inspired many prominent artists from the Impressionism art movement.
+Japanese art also influenced European theatre, gardens, and museums; it impacted many parts of European society.

 Japonisme Meaning

-After 1853 when the trade opened up between Japan and Europe, Japanese goods like silks, fans, and porcelains poured into the European markets.
+After 1853, when the trade opened up between Japan and Europe, Japanese goods like silks, fans, and porcelains poured into the European markets.
 Japan and all things Japanese became very popular with the European public and artists.

-The influence of the Japanese woodblock prints influenced the European Impressionist painters and influenced Art Nouveau and Cubism.
+The influence of Japanese woodblock prints influenced the European Impressionist painters and influenced Art Nouveau and Cubism.

 About Japonisme and European Artists